d-plaindoux/tyasta/README.md

 let ex = Lambda (Inferable (Bound 4))
 ```

-Then type checking such term leads to an error like "unbound term".
+Then type checking such term should leads to an unbound variable error.
 In the paper we
 can see that such case is missing as expressed page 1010: "The type checker will never
 encounter a bound variable; correspondingly the function type↑ has no case for Bound".